of graduate employers say relevant experience is essential to getting a job with them

 Unlike apprenticeships – which combine study with practical training on the job – HTQs are largely classroom-based, giving the opportunity for you to learn practical skills in an education setting, such as through workshops and simulated work environments.

-Our Cyber Security foundation degree has been mapped to the criteria of the HTQ Level 4 in Cyber Security (subject to approval).
-This means on successful completion of the first year of your FdA course, you will also be awarded an HTQ without needing to complete any additional work or assessments, and you will be ready to progress within your chosen occupation or sector.
+Our Cyber Security degree has been mapped to the criteria of the HTQ Level 4 in Cyber Security.
+This means on successful completion of all first year modules on your BSc/FdSc programme, you will also be awarded an additional HTQ without needing to complete any extra work or assessments, and you will be ready to progress within your chosen occupation or sector.

 For further details about HTQs, please visit the GOV.UK website.

-Our BSc Cyber Security course features the option of a paid 48-week work placement, during which you will not incur any tuition fees.
+Our BSc Cyber Security course features the option of a paid 48-week placement to build your real-life work experience.
+You will not incur any tuition fees during the placement.

 Now is the perfect time to start pursuing a career in cyber security.
 According to recent reports, the UK sector is estimated to be facing a shortfall of around 10,000 workers a year in the coming years.
 Our course covers a range of key skills and study topics that will put you in prime position for many different jobs and enable you to make an impact on this hugely important industry.